cjjthiry/Flight-lines/index.md

 ---
 layout: default
-title: Home
+title: Airplane window pictures
 ---

-## Welcome everyone to my spiffy site!
+## I love to look out of airplane windows when I fly.
+I love to take pictures when I do.

 #### Here are some example pages: